itversity/data-engineering-on-gcp/05 Data Warehouse using Google Big Query.md

 product_image:STRING
 ```

-## Setup Service Account for Google BigQuery
-Let us go ahead and setup service account for Google BigQuery and Download the Credentials.
-* Authentication and Authorization from External Environments

-Here are the instructions to setup service account and download the credentials (also known as keys).
-* You can use instructions in this [document](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries) to get instructions related to Google Client Service Accounts.
-* Make sure to choose appropriate Project.
-* Enable BigQuery API
-* Create Service Account with Owner Role
-* Add and Download the Keys

 ## Load Data into an Empty Table in Google BigQuery
 Here is the Python based approach to load data from files in GCS into Google BigQuery Table.
 * We need to make sure we instantiate the client.